 Community–company relationships are critical to the success of mining projects.
-An accessible workshop aimed at honing the communication skills of exploration geologists highlights the importance of cross-disciplinary perspectives and knowledge exchange.
+An accessible workshop aimed at honing the communication skills of exploration geologists highlights the importance of cross-disciplinary perspectives and knowledge exchange

 To help address this gap and build communication skills within the sector, the organisations People and Mining, Ore Deposits Hub, and the Social Practice Forum collaborated to deliver the workshop ‘Practices to People: An Introduction to Community Communication for Exploration Geologists’.
 The seven-hour virtual workshop was held over two days in April 2022, and involved 60 participants from 22 countries across six continents, with experience ranging from undergraduate students to seasoned professionals.
 While similar training exists, it is often expensive and tailored towards the needs of large mining companies’ employees.
 In contrast, the ‘Practices to People’ workshop offered a starting framework in which to operate, based on the perspectives of social scientists, sustainability practitioners and exploration geologists.
 The workshop was the first of its kind to offer truly accessible and inclusive communication training for exploration geologists who will shape the future of the mining industry.

 A multidisciplinary team from the Social Practice Forum, including Liz Wall, Luc Zandvliet, Laura García Jaramillo, Simon Wake and Ian Thomson, together with experienced exploration geologists, led interactive sessions, discussions and teamwork activities based around real-world scenarios.
-The sessions focused on three themes: 1) What to know, what to do, and how to behave; 2) Putting it into practice: how to get started and what it should look like; and 3) How to leave properly.
+The sessions focused on three themes: 1) What to know, what to do and how to behave; 2) Putting it into practice: how to get started and what it should look like; and 3) How to leave properly.

 Techniques and tips

-Once the exploration campaign is concluded, it is important when leaving to ensure that all aspects of the project and community engagement are satisfactorily resolved, any commitments made are delivered upon and outstanding grievances are resolved.
+Once the exploration campaign is concluded, it is important when leaving the location to ensure that all aspects of the project and community engagement are satisfactorily resolved, any commitments made are delivered upon and outstanding grievances are resolved.
 The ‘leave no trace’ principle should be standard.
-A ceremonial event marking the end of the exploration campaign for both the company and community, such as a BBQ, can act as an opportunity to celebrate the campaign and thank the community.
+A ceremonial event marking the end of the exploration campaign for both the company and community, such as a barbecue, can act as an opportunity to celebrate the campaign and thank the community.

 These exercises brought home the practicalities of community interactions, providing the participants with a deeper understanding of the role of exploration geologists, as well as a framework of extensive exploration experiences to learn from.
 While many of the communication challenges are similar regardless of location, they are nuanced by local cultures and settings, so there is no ‘one size fits all’ solution.
 The exploration programme must integrate and build positive relationships based on open, honest, consistent and realistic communication.
-Above all, the workshop emphasised the need for respect—for culture, land and customs—underlining that an exploration company is a guest.
+Above all, the workshop emphasised the need for respect – for culture, land and customs – underlining that an exploration company is a guest.

 Exploration geologists have the potential to be a positive interface between the community and the corporation.
 Equipping geologists with communication skills is crucial for the healthy development of this relationship, and is imperative to earning and maintaining the social licence to operate, both on a project and industry scale.
 Open communications from the beginning builds a foundation for the responsible development of a resource project.

-It was inspiring to see students, early career and senior professionals striving to improve their communication skills and eager to drive positive change in the mining industry.
-The workshop also highlighted the progress that has already been made, as one of the workshop facilitators said: “if I’d suggested a workshop like this 20 years ago, I would have been laughed out of the room”.
+It was inspiring to see students, early-career and senior professionals striving to improve their communication skills and eager to drive positive change in the mining industry.
+The workshop also highlighted the progress that has already been made.
+As one of the workshop facilitators said: “If I’d suggested a workshop like this 20 years ago, I would have been laughed out of the room.”

 To collaborate and/or participate, contact us at firstname.lastname@example.org